-Tender 5 - Technogym Australia Pty Ltd Cardio Rank 4 5 th most expensive Financial Offer for outright purchase Equipment of all equipment with preventative and corrective maintenance included for four years Spin Bikes Rank 3 4 th most expensive Financial Offer for outright purchase Only of spin bikes with preventative and corrective maintenance included for four years Equipment i is of a high quality y and aesthetic and meets the specifications set out in the Tender doc ument Similar prev • Similar previous projects include Craigie Leisure Centre, Goldfields Oasis Health Club, Mandurah A Mandurah Aquatic Recreation Centre and Cockburn ARC • Equipment servicing subcontracted to experienced providers with local warehousing of spare parts, and online tracki ng and service system.
+Tender 5 - Technogym Australia Pty Ltd Cardio Rank 4 ank 4 5 th most expensive Financial Offer for outright purchase Equipment of all equipment with preventative and corrective maintenance included for four years Spin Bikes Rank 3 4 th most expensive Financial Offer for outright purchase Only of spin bikes with preventative and corrective maintenance included for four years

-• Maintenance and warranty included for four years across all equipment included

-• Additional equipment software options available for improved customer experience (at an extra ongoing costs).
+- Equipment is of a high quality and aesthetic and meets the specifications set out in the Tender document - Similar previous projects include Craigie Leisure Centre, Goldfields Oasis Health Club, Mandurah Aquatic Recreation Centre and Cockburn ARC - Equipment servicing subcontracted to experienced providers with local warehousing of spare parts, and online tracking and service system. - Maintenance and warranty included for four years across all equipment included - Additional equipment software options available for improved customer experience (at an extra ongoing costs).
 Marketing support available for equipment launch

-Tender 6 · - Johnson Health Tech Australia Cardio Rank 2 6 th most expensive Financial Offer for outright purchase Equipment of all equipment with only preventative maintenance included for three years Spin Bikes Rank 4 5 th most expensive Financial Offer for outright purchase Only of spin bikes with only preventative maintenance included for three years Internationa globally al supplier of fitne ss equipment based in Taiwan with over 100 distributors Major supplier of the Matrix brand fitness equipment throughout Australia.
-Equipment has a high quality is good aesthetically and meets the Tender specifications • Similar previous projects include Leschenault Leisure Centre, 24/7 Power Fitness, Leisure Cer e (State-wide including regional stations), and Aqualife be provided by Fleet Fitness who have a reputation for reliable ser reliable service and local warehousing of spare parts Four year v Four year warranty across all equipment Maintenance e included for fire st three years with additional cost for maintenance in the fourth and a fourth and any subsequent years Additional i nstallation and del ivery costs
+Tender 6 - Johnson Health Tech Australia Cardio Rank 2 6 th most expensive Financial Offer for outright purchase of all equipment with only preventative maintenance included for three years Spin Bikes Only Rank 4 5 th most expensive Financial Offer for outright purchase of spin bikes with only preventative maintenance included for three years

+- International supplier of fitness equipment based in Taiwan with over 100 distributors globally - Major supplier of the Matrix brand fitness equipment throughout Australia.
+Equipment has a high quality is good aesthetically and meets the Tender specifications - Similar previous projects include Leschenault Leisure Centre, 24/7 Power Fitness, Stadium Fitness, WA Police (State-wide including regional stations), and Aqualife Leisure Centre - Service and installation to be provided by Fleet Fitness who have a reputation for reliable service and local warehousing of spare parts - Four year warranty across all equipment - Maintenance included for first three years with additional cost for maintenance in the fourth and any subsequent years - Additional installation and delivery costs

-Те nder 7 - Amer Sj oorts Australia trading as Precor Australia Cardio Rank 1 Least expensive Financial Offer for outright purchase of Equipment all equipment with preventative and corrective maintenance included for four years Spin Bikes Only Rank 2 Least expensive Financial Offer for outright purchase of spin bikes with preventative and corrective maintenance included for four years I supplier of fitnes pment brand in th ss equipment which is reported as the current number one e United States Tender doo • • y and aesthetic and meets the specifications set out in the admill is the only one across all Tender responses that Aquapulse and B clude Anytime Fitness Secret Harbour, ROAR Fitness ayfit Leisure Centre (Melbourne) as well as a number of nicians and local warehousing of spare parts.
-Additional vailable through the company sales team where required.
-Maintenanc cost e and warranty o coverage for four years across all equipment included in Additional equipment softwa are option (PREVA) for improved customer experience
+Tei Tender 7 - Amer Sports Australia trading as Precor Australia Cardio Rank 1 Least expensive Financial Offer for outright purchase of Equipment all equipment with preventative and corrective maintenance included for four years Spin Bikes Rank 2 Least expensive Financial Offer for outright purchase of Only spin bikes with preventative and corrective maintenance included for four years

+- International supplier of fitness equipment which is reported as the current number one fitness equipment brand in the United States - Equipment is of a high quality and aesthetic and meets the specifications set out in the Tender document.
+Their treadmill is the only one across all Tender responses that provides a decline option. - Similar previous projects include Anytime Fitness Secret Harbour, ROAR Fitness Cockburn, Aquapulse and Bayfit Leisure Centre (Melbourne) as well as a number of Fitness First facilities. - Two dedicated service technicians and local warehousing of spare parts.
+Additional servicing and training also available through the company sales team where required. - Maintenance and warranty coverage for four years across all equipment included in cost - Additional equipment software option (PREVA) for improved customer experience

-Tender 7 - Amer Sports Australia trading as Precor Australia Cardio Rank 1 Least expensive Financial Offer for outright purchase of Equipment all equipment with preventative and corrective maintenance included for four years Spin Bikes Rank 2 Least expensive Financial Offer for outright purchase of Only spin bikes with preventative and corrective maintenance included for four years provided at no extra costs provided at no extra costs
+Tender 7 - Amer Sports Australia trading as Precor Australia Cardio Rank 1 Least expensive Financial Offer for outright purchase of Equipment all equipment with preventative and corrective maintenance included for four years Spin Bikes Only Rank 2 Least expensive Financial Offer for outright purchase of spin bikes with preventative and corrective maintenance included for four years provided at no extra costs